jameswh3/Power-App-Canvas-Offline-Example/README.md

 Example Power App Canvas App using Offline Capabilities

 To install, createa a trial environment (with CDS) & include the sample data.
-Import the app under in https://make.powerapps.com
+Import the app (OfflineExample.zip) under the Apps tab in https://make.powerapps.com